nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Create a reminder: `remind` or `rem`

-Creates a reminder for the specified person in the address book.
+Creates a reminder for the specified person in NetBook.

 Format: `remind INDEX d/DATE des/DESCRIPTION`